 Science is distinguished from other investigations of nature in that the claims of mature sciences are strongly supported by empirical evidence.
 Theories of confirmation provide accounts of this relation of inductive support.
 We shall review the range of theories of confirmation, including formal and less formal approaches.
 The review will be critical; none of them is entirely successful.
 The theories will be tested against significant cases of the use of evidence in science.

 Taught Fall Term 2010-2011

-This is a survey course designed specifically for teaching assistants and fellows.
+This is a survey course designed specifically for teaching assistants and fellows in the Department of History and Philosophy of Science.
 The focus will be on practical teaching methods and techniques used in classroom recitations and lectures.

 This seminar is our graduate program's "core" introductory, seminar in philosophy of science for graduate students entering the department's graduate program and for graduate students in the Department of Philosophy.

 Taught Fall Term 2020-2021